Home » Water Quality » Tap Water » Best & Worst Tap Water in the US: State-by-State Analysis

 Volatile Organic Compounds in water

-VOCs are some of the most dangerous compounds in water and are strictly regulated by the EPA.
-The most common VOC is actually chloroform.
-This chemical can be present in drinking water that has been chlorinated, if the chlorine has interacted with organic matter in the water itself.
+VOCs are among the most dangerous compounds in water and are strictly regulated by the EPA.
+The most common VOC is chloroform, which can be present in drinking water that has been chlorinated if the chlorine interacts with organic matter in the water.

 What To Do if You Have Bad Tap Water

-If you’re worried about your tap water or see your state listed above, there are several steps you can take to ensure you family’s safety.
-First, you should contact your local public water supplier and ask for a copy of their latest report.
-Water quality reports are public record and available to everyone.
+If you’re worried about your tap water or see your state listed above, there are several steps you can take to ensure your family’s safety.
+First, contact your local public water supplier and ask for their latest report.
+Water quality reports are public records and available to everyone.

-You can also run a tap water test at home.
-Water test kits are available online and can measure the presence of certain chemicals in your tap water.
-If you decide to run your own tap water test, make sure you buy two and test them a few days apart for the best accuracy.
+You can also test your tap water at home.
+Water test kits are available online and can measure the presence of certain chemicals.
+For the best accuracy, buy two kits and test your water a few days apart.

-AD: Not sure of the water quality in your state?
+AD: Unsure of the water quality in your state?
 Get it tested by Simplelab, one of the best water testing companies in the US: ->TapScore by Simplelab <-

-If water is terrible in your area, it might take a while for the government to address the issue.
-Therefore, having portable water purification devices such as a reverse osmosis water filter or point-of-entry water filtration systems for home use can significantly improve your water quality.
+If your water quality is poor, it might take a while for the government to address the issue.
+In the meantime, consider using portable water purification devices, such as a reverse osmosis water filter or point-of-entry filtration systems for your home.
+These can significantly improve your water quality.

-While the EPA monitors the status of water safety in each region, you may still be drinking contaminated water.
-If your municipality hasn’t met the water standards set by the EPA, they will have to notify you in their annual Consumer Confidence Report.
-Bottled water might be your best option in this case.
+While the EPA monitors water safety, you might still be drinking contaminated water.
+If your municipality hasn’t met EPA standards, they must notify you in their annual Consumer Confidence Report.
+In such cases, bottled water might be your best option.

 Conclusion

-It can be enlightening to learn which states make the top and bottom of the list when it comes to tap water quality in the US, as they are not always obvious.
-After all, states like Washington is known for its lush wildlife and ample water resources, yet the water quality is low.
-In contrast, Hawaii is entirely surrounded by seawater and has one of the safest water supplies all across the US.
+It can be enlightening to learn which states rank at the top and bottom for tap water quality in the US, as the results can be surprising.
+For instance, states like Washington are known for their lush wildlife and ample water resources, yet their water quality is low.
+In contrast, Hawaii, surrounded by seawater, has one of the safest water supplies in the country.

-However, no matter where you live, you need to be aware of what’s in your tap water.
-You may live in a city or municipality that doesn’t have rigorous standards like the rest of your state.
+No matter where you live, you need to be aware of what’s in your tap water.
+Your city or municipality might not have the same rigorous standards as the rest of your state.

 We HATE spam.
 Your e-mail will never sold or shared!